Spin-current probe for phase transition in an insulator: Results

-Nevertheless, by inserting a CoO layer in the simple spin-pumping system, a clear unconventional peak structure appears in the temperature dependence of the ISHE signal.
-Figure \ref{fig02}\textbf{f} shows the temperature dependence of the voltage peak intensity $V_{\rm{ISHE}}$, for the Y$_3$Fe$_5$O$_{12}$/CoO/Pt trilayer film.
-Importantly, $V_{\rm{ISHE}}$ for the Y$_3$Fe$_5$O$_{12}$/CoO/Pt trilayer film exhibits a clear peak at $T$=200 K, which is quite different from that for the Y$_3$Fe$_5$O$_{12}$/Pt bilayer film (Fig. \ref{fig02}\textbf{b}).
-The $V_{\rm{ISHE}}$ peak position is comparable to the N$\rm{\acute{e}}$el temperature of the CoO layer determined by an X-ray magnetic linear dichroism (XMLD) measurement using a synchrotron facility as shown in Fig. \ref{fig02}\textbf{f} (see also the supplementary information for details).
-Furthermore, the temperature dependence of $V_{\rm{ISHE}}$ is similar to that of the magnetic susceptibility in a bulk CoO, in which the susceptibility is maximized around the N$\rm{\acute{e}}$el temperature $T_{\textrm{N}}$.
+Nevertheless, by inserting a CoO layer in the simple spin-pumping system, a clear unconventional peak structure appears in the temperature dependence of the ISHE signal (Fig. \ref{fig02}\textbf{2c}).
+Figure \ref{fig02}\textbf{2e} shows the temperature dependence of the voltage peak intensity $V_{\rm{ISHE}}$ for the Y$_3$Fe$_5$O$_{12}$/CoO/Pt trilayer film.
+The $V_{\rm{ISHE}}$ for the Y$_3$Fe$_5$O$_{12}$/CoO/Pt trilayer film exhibits a clear peak at $T$= 200 K, which is quite different from that for the Y$_3$Fe$_5$O$_{12}$/Pt bilayer film (Fig. \ref{fig02}\textbf{2d}).
+The $V_{\rm{ISHE}}$ peak temperature is comparable to the N\'eel temperature of the CoO layer determined by an X-ray magnetic linear dichroism (XMLD) measurement using a synchrotron facility as shown in Fig. \ref{fig02}\textbf{2f} (detailed data please see Supplementary Note 1, Supplementary Figure 1 and Supplementary Figure 2).
+Furthermore, the temperature dependence of $V_{\rm{ISHE}}$ is similar to that of the magnetic susceptibility in a bulk CoO, in which the susceptibility is maximized around the N\'eel temperature $T_{\textrm{N}}$\cite{Singer1956,Chikazumi2009}.